DevrexLabs/Examples.GettingStarted/readme.txt

-﻿A simple console application demonstrating the basics:
+﻿A simple console application demonstrating the basics.
 * Authoring a model
 * Authoring commands
 * Authoring queries